haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Assume that a creature is proficient with its armor, weapons, and tools.
 If you swap them out, you decide whether the creature is proficient with its new equipment.
 For example, a hill giant typically wears hide armor and wields a greatclub.
 You could equip a hill giant with chain mail and a greataxe instead, and assume the giant is proficient with both, one or the other, or neither.
 See the Player’s Handbook for rules on using armor or weapons without proficiency.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 257

 Challenge
 A monster’s challenge rating tells you how great a threat the monster is.
 An appropriately equipped and well-­‐‑rested party of four adventurers should be able to defeat a monster that has a challenge rating equal to its level without suffering any deaths.
 For example, a party of four 3rd-­‐‑level characters should find a monster with a challenge rating of 3 to be a worthy challenge, but not a deadly one.